egov-itmo/derevo/photos/README.md

 # plants_photos

+This script renames photos according to ids of plants in the database and sets its filenames to `photo_name` column.

+## usage

-Unpack plants_photos.zip containing photos named with plants russian names to `plants_photos` directory, run script in `insert_photos.ipynb` and run docker compose file to get a server with photos.
+1. Unpack archive containing photos named with plants russian names to `plants_photos` directory
+2. Run `python update_photos`
+3. Run `docker compose up` to start a server with photos.